Madame Jojo's: Closure

 It closed in November 2014, after its licence was revoked.
 This was due to a bouncer having been accused of pulling out baseball bats to attack a group throwing glass bottles outside of the venue, although he was later cleared of assault.

 Upon its closure a campaign to 'Save Soho' was launched by Tim Arnold, with participation from Stephen Fry and Benedict Cumberbatch, among others.

 The Guardian reported shortly after the closure that plans that had been submitted to Westminster council by Soho Estates in September 2013, and approved by the council in the December of that year, showed the venue was among several buildings owned by the company in Walker's Court and Brewer Street that were intended to be demolished and redeveloped.
 Soho Estates has said it "always intended to re-open the venue as" Madame Jojo's.

-After a new license was granted in December 2019, and following a renovation of the whole building, it was reported in July 2022 that the club would reopen in "spring 2023" in a venture run by Simon Hammerstein, the grandson of the renowned Hollywood composer Oscar Hammerstein, however this failed to happen with no explanation reported.
-In December 2024 local news outlets reported that Soho Prime Entertainment Ltd, owned by American company John Kirkendoll Management, had applied for a sexual entertainment venue license to open a two-floor strip club in the nightclub's former premises.
-The license was approved on 27 February 2025 by Westminster council's licensing sub-committee.
+After a new licence was granted in December 2019, and following a renovation of the whole building, it was reported in July 2022 that the club would reopen in "spring 2023" in a venture run by Simon Hammerstein, the grandson of the renowned Hollywood composer Oscar Hammerstein, however this failed to happen with no explanation reported.
+In December 2024 local news outlets reported that Soho Prime Entertainment Ltd, owned by American company John Kirkendoll Management, had applied for a sexual entertainment venue licence to open a two-floor strip club in the nightclub's former premises.
+The licence was approved on 27 February 2025 by Westminster council's licensing sub-committee.